mvisani/cfm-id-original-changed/README.md

 * CFM-ID MSRB (mass spectrum rule based) can be found at (<https://bitbucket.org/wishartlab/msrb-fragmenter/src/master/>)
 * Original source code from CFM-ID 2.0 Can be found at (<https://sourceforge.net/p/cfm-id/wiki/Home/>)

+## License ##
+This is project is using  GNU LESSER GENERAL PUBLIC LICENSE 2.1, for detail refers to LICENSE.md file.

 ## What include in this tool set for? ##

 * cfm-predict